Editorial

 February 22, 2013

 snom ONE has supported IPv6 since the early days of PBXnsip, and while we're still waiting for service providers to fully embrace IPv6, there are more practical issues to address.
 One of the challenges is the handling of DNS records for IPv4 and IPv6 (A and AAAA).
-As more services add AAAA records, the problem arises when clients without IPv6 connectivity still receive those records, leading to connection issues.
-A recent example was Gmail, where the snom ONE email client stopped working due to this.
+As more services add AAAA records, the problem arises when clients without IPv6 connectivity still receive those records, which leads to connection issues.
+A recent example was Gmail, where the snom ONE email client stopped working.
 The solution was to prioritize IPv4 records first, though this workaround isn't a permanent fix, as IPv4 will eventually become obsolete.

-So everything that we buy these days should be ready for IPv6. snom ONE supported even in the old pbxnsip times already IPv6.
+So everything we buy these days should be ready for IPv6.
+Even in the old pbxsnip days, snom ONE supported IPv6.
 Nothing new here.

-While practically all services in the net offer IPv4 DNS addresses, there are more and more providers that also add AAAA records.
-The problem is that a DNS server operates independently from the underlying internet version.
+While practically all services in the net offer IPv4 DNS addresses, there are more and more providers who also add AAAA records.
+The problem is a DNS server operates independently from the underlying internet version.
 In other words, you get AAAA records even when the DNS server is running on IPv4.
-The practical problem is that a client is running in the LAN without any IPv6 connectivity to the outside world also gets those AAAA records.
-When it then tries to connect to the service, it eventually times.
+The practical problem is a client is running in the LAN without any IPv6 connectivity to the outside world also gets those AAAA records; when it then tries to connect to the service, it eventually times.

 That is exactly what happened with Gmail.
-Google added IPv6 records for the Gmail service some time ago, and suddenly the snom ONE email client did not work anymore if your PBX did not have IPv6 connectivity.
+Google added IPv6 records for the Gmail service some time ago, and suddenly the snom ONE email client didn't work anymore if your PBX didn't have IPv6 connectivity.

 Derniers articles